Help Us Secure and Launch

 in Ithaca, NY

 Photo, taken by Bailey, showing the historic Bailey complex ca. 1910.
 From L-R: carriage house turned herbarium, horse stable turned office, greenhouse, and Bailey home.
 All structures remain in good repair.
+Image courtesy of the Liberty Hyde Bailey Museum & Gardens, South Haven, Michigan.

 “New York State cannot well afford to lose a resource of such cultural significance to the nation—particularly in light of the potential this project brings forth for it.”